About Governance of the Steiner Academy Hereford

 Jill retired in 2018 and was appointed Governor from September 2018.

-She is a member of the Teaching and Learning Committee, the Finance and Premises Committee and is the SEN Link Governor.
+She is a member of the Admissions Committee, the Teaching and Learning Committee, the Finance and Premises Committee and is the SEN Link Governor.

 Sarah Doyle is a Teacher Governor at the school.
 Sarah is the Upper School History Teacher and an Upper School Guardian.

 Sarah attended 5 out of a possible 5 Board Meetings in the academic year 2020-2021.